umlet/UnisonKindergarten/README.md

 ## 2D-Coding

-Our code is usually strctured linearly, as code blocks in a file.
+Our code is usually structured linearly, as code blocks in a file.
 We often have sequences of conceptually different code block types -- comments, docstrings, happy-path code, error-handling code, module exports..

 It would be great if we could arrange these blocks in a 2D view.
 Imagine an Excel with large cells, each containing a function, its docstring, an error-check for that function's arguments..
 We would arrange these in a 2D grid that allows for easy consistency checks, with minimal vertical scrolling (see sidenote below):